GSA/fpki-guides/_includes/apple_trust_store_installation.md

 7. When prompted, enter your device *passcode*.
 8. Click *Install* (top right), and *Install* again.
 9. Click *Done*.
-10. Follow the instructions below to enable [full trust for COMMON](#enable-full-trust-for-common) for COMMON.
+10. Follow the instructions below to enable [full trust for COMMON](#enable-full-trust-for-common).

 #### Enable full trust for COMMON
 This procedure is for **iOS** devices only.